redis-developer/agents-redis-lang-graph-workshop/Readme.md

 Run `python oregon_trail.py` to see if you pass

+Now you should get past the first question but fail on the second about restocking.

 ## Scenario 2: Planning restock

 On the trail, you may have to do some planning in regards to how much food you want to utilize and when you will need to restock.